Spring in Vermont Photography Workshop

 There will be no strenuous hiking involved during the workshop and most locations will be close to the road.
 Some locations, however may involve a short hike of less than a mile (one way) with no serious elevation gains.
 We will be spending a lot of time shooting along streams and waterfalls that will require scrambling over rocks and down hillsides.
 The terrain in the mountains can be very uneven and sometimes slippery along streams and rivers.
 Hiking boots and a modest level of health and fitness will greatly enhance your experience.

-A deposit of 200.00 USD is required to secure a space on this workshop.
+A non-refundable deposit of 500.00 USD is required to secure a space on this workshop.
 Final payment is due 60 days prior to the start of this workshop.
 There is no refund after the final payment has been made (unless we can fill your spot).
 Please see our cancellation policy for more detailed information.